Addison’s disease in dogs

 When to contact your vet

-Contact your vet for an appointment if you have noticed symptoms of Addison’ disease.
+Contact your vet if you have noticed symptoms of Addison’ disease.
 Contact your vet immediately if you suspect an Addisonian crisis - it’s an emergency, never wait to see if they improve.
 You know your dog, if they don’t have the symptoms listed above but you are still concerned it’s always best to contact your vet.

 Addisonian crisis.
 If your dog has collapsed with sudden symptoms of Addison’s disease, they will need lifesaving, emergency treatment.
 This is likely to include a fluid drip, steroids directly into a vein and various other medications to stabilise their condition.
 Once they are stable, treatment to control their Addison’s can begin.